Five people died after an air ambulance crashed in western Nevada

 All five people on board an air ambulance died Friday after their plane crashed near the city of Stagecoach in western Nevada.

-The plane was carrying a pilot, flight nurse, flight paramedic, a patient and a family member of the patient, according to REMSA Health, which managed the air ambulance program.
+The plane was carrying a pilot, flight nurse, flight paramedic, a patient and a family member of the patient, according to REMSA Health, which provides the air ambulance service.

 "We are in the process of notifying their family members," the organization wrote in a statement.
 "Our immediate focus is helping our team members and families, as well as the responding agencies."